Want to know the big secret of why the rich are rich?

 However, the very rich think and plan very far into the future—five, ten, or twenty years.

 This picture may help you understand what I'm getting at.

-The middle class are hoping to make it through the month.
+The middle class is hoping to make it through the month.

-Successful people have the ability to work hard to accomplish a goal which isn’t achieved for a long time.
+Successful people have the ability to work hard to accomplish a goal that isn't achieved for a long time.